-The microcontroller provides 4 channels (6+2)/(7+1) (depending on options) bits PWM output shared with PD0/PD1/PD2/PD3.
-The PWM channels have their data registers denoted as PWM0 (1AH), PWM1 (1BH), PWM2 (1CH) and PWM3 (1DH).
+The microcontroller provides 1 channels (6+2)/(7+1) (dependent on options) bits PWM output shared with PD0.
+The PWM channel has its data registers denoted as PWM(1AH).
 The frequency source of the PWM counter comes from f{SYS} .
-The PWM registers are four 8-bit registers.
-The waveforms of the PWM outputs are as shown.
-Once the PD0/PD1/PD2/PD3 are selected as the PWM outputs and the output function of the PD0/PD1/PD2/PD3 are enabled (PDC.0/PDC.1/PDC.2/PDC.3 ="0"), writing "1" to PD0/PD1/PD2/PD3 data register will enable the PWM output function and writing "0" will force the PD0/PD1/PD2/PD3 to remain at "0".
+The PWM registers is a 8-bit register.
+The waveforms of PWM outputs are as shown.
+Once the PD0 is selected as the PWM outputs and the output function of PD0 is enabled (PDC.0="0"), writing 1 to PD0 data register will enable the PWM output function and writing "0" will force the PD0 to stay at "0".

 A (6+2) bits mode PWM cycle is divided into four modulation cycles (modulation cycle 0~modulation cycle 3).
 Each modulation cycle has 64 PWM input clock period.

 In a (6+2) bit PWM function, the contents of the PWM register is divided into two groups.
 Group 1 of the PWM register is denoted by DC which is the value of PWM.7~PWM.2.
 The group 2 is denoted by AC which is the value of PWM.1~PWM.0.